How to Praise Your Team Members: The Best Ways to Motivate through Praise with Examples

 Notice how the key was the higher purpose.
 The benefit of having their job wasn't enough.
 Only when the workers understood the good that was done with the money they raised, did it have an impact on their work.

-Remind your team members of the why of their work.
+Examples of praise that reminds your team members of the why of their work

-"Thanks for your hard work, Byron.
+• "Thanks for your hard work, Byron.
 Your extra effort on the partnership plan helped seal the deal.
-We now can help twice as many patients and their families as before."
+This will open up the opportunity for us to help twice as many patients and their families as before."

 When people understand why their work matters and how it ties to your company's greater purpose, you tap into their highest level of motivation.
 Don't miss out on such an inexpensive way to motivate your team.